allan-638/ToDoList/README.md

 http://localhost:8080/api/todolist/
 ```
 - "Task" field is mandatory, "Complete" field is optional and defaults to false
-- Returns the created todo object
+- Returns the created todo object.